bla260/ad2usb/README.md

 ### Trigger Events

-In addition to the ability to add Triggers for Device state changes, the ad2usb plugin has several other events you can create Indigo triggers for.
+In addition to the ability to add Triggers for Device state changes, the ad2usb plugin has several other events you can create Indigo triggers for. **NOTE:** With the exception of `Alarm Tripped: Countdown started` all of the triggers below require Long Range Radio messages to be enabled on your panel and either a Long Range Radio or emulation via the AlarmDecoder.

 Event | Description
 ----- | -----------
 Panel Arming Events | Detect when your panel is Disarmed, Armed Away, or Armed Stay System Status Event | Detect when your alarm panel has any of these system status events: AC Power Loss, AC Power Restore, Panel Battery Low, Panel Battery Restore, RF Battery Low, RF Battery Restore, Trouble, and Trouble Restore
-Alarm Events | Detect when your panel has any of these Alarm events: Panic Alarm, Fire Alarm, Audible Alarm, Silent Alarm, Entry Alarm, Aux Alarm, Perimeter Alarm, Alarm Tripped: Countdown started
+Alarm Events | Detect when your panel has any of these Alarm events: Panic Alarm, Fire Alarm, Audible Alarm, Silent Alarm, Entry Alarm, Aux Alarm, Perimeter Alarm, and Alarm Tripped: Countdown started.
-User Actions | User Actions are detected from Long Range Radio (LRR) messages on the alarm panel.
-A real or emulated LRR is required.
-Using these events, you can detect when an alarm panel user ID you specify has initiated any these events: Disarmed, Armed Stay, Armed Away.
+User Actions | Using these events, you can detect when an alarm panel user ID you specify has initiated any these events: Disarmed, Armed Stay, Armed Away.

 ### Indigo Client UI
 #### General